non101240/thai-error-correct-paper/sections/Notes.md

 * Ours (SentencePiece + Oracle Detection)
   * `experiments-result/004-getting-publication-again/correction/002-correction-hybrid-sentencepiece/infer/on-oracle-test.cor`

-## Backlog: Verify that the new report on Thai Dataset is consistent with the old results
+#### Sub-task 01: Verify that the new report on Thai Dataset is consistent with the old results

 Status: Done